spiral-project/daybed/docs/source/usage.rst

 **PUT and POST /models**

+You can create models without being authenticated, since model creation is allowed to everyone by default.

+When you are authenticated, all the objects you create will be associated to your credentials *id*.

 First, we put a definition under the name "todo" using a PUT request on **/models**::

   http PUT http://localhost:8000/models/todo

+We use the ``token`` as the ``auth`` value, as expected by the ``requests-hawk`` library.

 .. code-block:: bash